- February 2020 half-term cricket camp is now open for bookings via 360 Cricket

-- We joined the Young Leaders programme in 2018 aimed at players aged 14-16, with many of our teenage players becoming regular support coaches as a result.
+- In 2018, we joined the Young Leaders programme, which is aimed at players aged 14-16, with several of our teenage players becoming regular, paid support coaches as a result.

-- We gotten several huge steps closer to realising our dream of a new pavilion and we currently anticipate the build starting in autumn 2019 for completion by summer 2020.
+- We've taken several huge steps closer to realising our dream of a new pavilion and we currently anticipate the re-build to start during in 2020.

-Join us and be part of this great club.
-We're going to become even better in 2020.
+Join us and be part of this great club in 2020.